-Often when I'm reviewing analytics accounts for new clients I find that every user has either full permissions or not enough to be able to do some tasks, for example, create filters.
+It happens quite often that when I'm reviewing analytics accounts for new clients I find that every user has either full permissions or not enough to be able to do some tasks, for example, to create filters.

 Assigning the correct permissions in Google Analytics will ensure that:

 - People can work without interruptions.